 Baltimore Free Farm

-BearFoot Farm is a roughly two acre farm located in Hamilton in Northeast Baltimore City.
+BearFoot Farm is a roughly 2 acre farm located in Hamilton in Northeast Baltimore City.
 The space has a long storied tradition as a farm, as it is the original farm house of the area.
 The farm aims to restore the long standing tradition of agriculture in the Northeast Baltimore community through sustainable and just farming practices.